-espace vide has presented three concerts since 2013:
+espace vide presented three concerts:

 September 26, 2013, espace vide 1: The inaugural performance with guest performers Geneviève Liboiron (violin) and Marc Olivier Lamontagne (guitar) premiering works by Mirko Sablich, Andrè Cormier and Jonathan Marmor at Le Milieu, Montreal. – Program Notes